SolidCode/SolidPython/README.md

 simple solution is to manually check that your offset is going in the direction you intend, and change the boolean value of `inside` if you're not happy.

 See the code for futher explanation.
-Improvements on the inside/outside would be welcome.
+Improvements on the inside/outside algorithm would be welcome.

 ###Extrude Along Path<a id="extrude_along_path"></a>
 `solid.utils.extrude_along_path( shape_pts, path_pts, scale_factors=None)`